survivejs/react-book/manuscript/03_webpack_and_react.md

         // It uses default OS directory by default.
 If you need something
         // more custom, pass a path to it.
 I.e., babel?cacheDirectory=<path>
         loaders: ['babel?cacheDirectory'],
+        // Parse only app files!
+Without this it will go through entire project.
+        // In addition to being slow, that will most likely result in an error.
         include: PATHS.app
       }
 leanpub-end-insert